dayhaysoos/use-shopping-cart/gatsby-plugin-use-shopping-cart/README.md

 ## Plugin Options

 The following options are taken directly from the standard use-shopping-cart API.
-Default values are provided where possible using Gatsby's plugin configuration.
+Default values are provided where possible using Gatsby's plugin configuration API.

 mode - String
 cartMode - String